telerik/winforms-docs/installation-deployment-and-distribution/download-product-files.md

-When you are licensed developer you are allowed to download the following files:
+When you are a licensed developer you are allowed to download the following files:

 * Old versions